 By the end of this project, we hope to have a functioning traffic sampler that is capable of interpreting packets and aggregating network statistics.
-Depending on the rate of traffic, performance of the OS, and hardware we are using, the traffic analyzer may be able to analyze all packets being sent across the network and give interesting analytics with the full data set.
-Constructing a GUI for this analysis is a top priority and we hope to have a usable and convenient interface for understanding the data as well as providing information about possible security concerns.
+Constructing a GUI for this analysis is a top priority and we hope to have a usable and convenient interface for understanding the data.